maryamabdou/NASA-Nearest-Earth-Objects/README.md

 ### Model Training and Evaluation

-Split the data into training and testing sets.
+Split the data into 80 %training and 20% testing sets.
 Trained a Random Forest Classifier to predict whether an object is hazardous.
 Evaluated the model using metrics such as Precision, Recall, F1-Score, AUC-ROC, and Balanced Accuracy.